 If you are like most people, you drive or walk around the city focused on getting to your next destination.
-If you are driving hopefully you pay attention to other vehicles on the road, the traffic signs and lights, and the pedestrians who attempt to cross the road.
+If you are driving hopefully you pay attention to other vehicles on the road, the traffic signs and lights, and the pedestrians who attempt or are in the process of crossing the road.
 If you are walking sometimes you multitask, with your eyes glued to your smart phone, trying to avoid others who are walking towards you and being careful not to bump into them.
 At other times you are daydreaming, thinking of a vacation you should take or the work you haven’t done.
 You get my point.
 Unless you’re a “flaneur” and wander the streets to take in its sights and smells, and look at interesting people walking by, you’re distracted and miss lots of stuff.
 For good reasons, you may have chosen to be oblivious to the vast external world around you.

 In many ways ignoring what’s going on around you is efficient.
 We are constantly bombarded by lots of information (e.g., visual, auditory, olfactory, etc.) that tax our ability to process it all.
 We need to quickly and efficiently make sense of immediate situations to determine what information is important and what can be ignored.
 We also have limited attention spans, no doubt related to our level of interest, motivation, and urgency.
 This largely unconscious process means that we are missing many social and cultural messages directed at us.

 The notion that we ignore all sorts of information that the urban environment bombards us with has been identified by many keen observers of human behavior.
 German philosopher Martin Heidegger, for example, argued that people have become “numb to their surroundings [and] view things in a hazy muted way.”